hmintopia03/aws/README.md

 https://hyemincho.dev

-DNS records are managed through Porkbun and point to the EC2 Elastic IP address.
+DNS is managed through Porkbun and points to the EC2 Elastic IP.

+HTTPS is enabled using Let's Encrypt SSL certificates.

 ## Lessons Learned